gecio/gecio.github.io/docs/_optimist/guided_tour/step02/index.en.md

 ![](attachments/13536100.png)

 A window appears where you can name the key.
-In this example, you use **BeispielKey**.
+In this example, the name **BeispielKey** is used.
 After you have entered the name, click *Create Keypair.*

 ![](attachments/13536101.png)